draconiandeveloper/Buoy/repores/LinuxGuide.md

 # How to Use HLS: Reborn on Linux and Steam Deck

+## HLS: Reborn cannot be easily compiled directly on Linux but it can be run through Proton with some set-up shown below from the latest pre-compiled exe in Releases

 This process has **not been tested by me**.
 The tests and screenshots are from **@dandestroys** on Discord.
 Huge thanks to them for their efforts!

 ---